Icenium/bond-content/2-use-device-camera.md

 <hr data-action="end" />

 The `getPicture()` method takes three arguments: a success callback, an error callback, and a configuration object.
 Here you are using the success callback to take the raw data from the camera and append it to the listview.
-The error callback shows the user an error message, and the configuration object tells Cordova to capture the image as a Base64-encoded string (which the `success()` function uses).
+The error callback shows you an error message if something goes wrong, and the configuration object tells Cordova to capture the image as a Base64-encoded string (which the `success()` function uses).

 What's great is that all of this is as simple as some basic configuration.
 Cordova turns cross-platform device access into simple JavaScript method calls, and AppBuilder makes it easy to test those calls on real devices.